ScriptTactics/ScriptTactics.github.io/_posts/2023-05-11-atak-zero-tier-tut.md

 Then click add.

 ## ZeroTier Auth
-After your phone as connected to the network you will have to authorize the user.
+After your phone has connected to the network you will have to authorize the user.
 Go back to the ZeroTier web interface and give the peer a name/description and click the checkbox to authorize them.
 ![Authorize User](/assets/images/Authorize-user.PNG)

 You will have to repeat this process for the WinTAK user and any other ATAK user you plan on adding to the network.